 What age is your child?
 If you have to buy clothes for your child that are intended to fit a much older child, especially around their chest and waist, then there's a good chance that your child is overweight.

-You can find out what your child's body mass index is by entering their weight (kg), height (meters) and date of birth here which will show you on a graph if their weight is within an ideal range for their height and age:
+You can find out what your child's body mass index is by entering their weight (kg), height (meters) and date of birth here which will show you on a graph if their weight is within an ideal range for their height and age by clicking here.

 Ignoring the issue or doing nothing in the hope that things will change on their own does not work.
 Take action, do something, look for help - it is out there!
 Start with some good practical guidance.
-Please see our factsheet: Links to Useful Resources on Childhood Nutrition: Some ideas for parents and teachers.
+Please see our factsheet: Links to Useful Resources on Childhood Nutrition: A Guide for Parents and Teachers

 As a parent, acknowledging that there is an issue is a very important first step.
 Many parents are worried that raising the issue with their child will increase the chance of an eating disorder developing.
 Others feel very embarrassed and guilty that their child is overweight.
 With the proper guidance and support there are a number of simple and practical ways of tackling these issues and moving forward.